 It is important to follow these rules while also preparing for a shareholder to leave.
 If a shareholder leaves the corporation, it can quickly change the percentages and make the corporation illegal.
 Consider the appropriate steps to take if a shareholder exits the corporation.

 California corporations are allowed to purchase their own shares as long as minimally one share is issued.
 If a shareholder loses their professional license or is deceased, the corporation must purchase the shares back.
 This process must take place within 90 days of losing a professional license or six months within the date of the death.

 If this process does not take place during that time limit, the California corporation can be suspended and prohibited from conducting business.
 It can be helpful to draft a buy-sell agreement ahead of time to prevent complications during this process.

 Professional corporations in the state of California are prohibited from the following acts:

 - Any activities that violate their specific professional code.

 Corporation members are expected to follow both their specific licensing regulations as well as the corporation codes.
 Corporations in California are also subject to a 35 percent tax rate.
 Fortunately, there are ways to reduce tax liabilities.
 However, medical professionals in the corporation setting are not allowed to form an LLC.

 It is important to carefully consider who will own shares in a California professional medical corporation.
 Create a plan from the beginning on how you will handle shares when a shareholder exits the corporation.
 This can save everyone from costly fines or from the corporation being suspended.

 If you need help with a California professional medical corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.